"Revive Your Jaw, Reclaim Your Smile"

 Functional Training

-Our therapist may incorporate functional activities and movements into the treatment plan to help the individual regain normal jaw function for activities such as eating, talking, and yawning.
+Our MI physical therapist may incorporate functional activities and movements into the treatment plan to help the individual regain normal jaw function for activities such as eating, talking, and yawning.
 This may involve practicing proper chewing techniques and modifying habits that exacerbate TMJ symptoms.

 Ongoing Monitoring and Support